taikedz/mkservice/README.md

 ## Building the tool

-This project is written in bash, and uses [Bash Builder](https://github.com/taikedz/bash-builder) to build the runnable script.
+This project is written in bash, and uses [Bash Builder](https://github.com/taikedz/bash-builder) to build the runnable script. (current version built with bbuild 5.1)

 Individual source files are in `src/`